 We, our officers, certain of our directors and our Manager will face conflicts of interest because of our relationships with each other.
 We were formed by American Capital, the indirect owner of our Manager, and the terms of our management agreement, including fees payable, were not negotiated on an arm's-length basis, and its terms may not be as favorable to us as if it was negotiated with an unaffiliated party.
-The compensation we will pay to our Manager consists of a management fee, which is not tied to our performance.
-The management fee is paid regardless of our performance and it may not provide sufficient incentive to our Manager to seek to achieve attractive risk-adjusted returns for our investment portfolio.
-This could result in increased risk to our investment portfolio.
+The compensation we will pay to our Manager consists of both a base management fee, which is not tied to our performance, and incentive compensation, which is based on our performance and market conditions.
+The base management fee is paid regardless of our performance and it may not provide sufficient incentive to our Manager to seek to achieve attractive risk-adjusted returns for our investment portfolio.
+Due to the fact that the incentive compensation is based, in part, on our performance, it may cause our Manager to take undue risks to maximize our Core Earnings at the expense of other criteria, such as preservation of capital, in order to earn higher incentive compensation.
+Investments with higher yield potential are generally riskier or more speculative.
+These factors could result in increased risk to our investment portfolio.

-Our management agreement may only be terminated without cause, as defined in the management agreement, after the completion of its initial term on May 20, 2011, or the expiration of each automatic annual renewal term.
-We are required to provide 180-days prior notice of non-renewal of the management agreement and must pay a termination fee on the last day of the initial term or any automatic renewal term, equal to three times the average annual management fee earned by our Manager during the prior 24-month period immediately preceding the most recently completed month prior to the effective date of termination.
-We may only not renew the management agreement with or without cause with the consent of the majority of our independent directors.
+Our management agreement may only be terminated without cause, as defined in the management agreement, after the completion of its initial term on , 2011, or the expiration of each automatic annual renewal term.
+We are required to provide 180-days prior notice of non-renewal of the management agreement and must pay a termination fee on the last day of the initial term or any automatic renewal term, equal to three times the sum of (a) the average annual base management fee and (b) the average annual incentive compensation earned by our Manager during the prior 24-month period immediately preceding the most recently completed calendar quarter prior to the date of termination.
+We may only not renew the management with or without cause with the consent of the majority of our independent directors.
 These provisions make it difficult to terminate the management agreement and increase the effective cost to us of not renewing the management agreement.